impress-parthenope/G-MONet/README.md

 # GGCS-MONet

-This repository contains the testing code of **GGCS-MONet**, a CNN based solution for SAR Amplitude Despeckling.
+This repository contains the testing code of **G-MONet**, a CNN based solution for SAR Amplitude Despeckling.

 if you find it useful and use it for you research, please cite as the following
 ```